baby talk

 • Pick up small items with their thumb and index finger

-• Begin to reinforce wanted behaviors by demonstrating them.
+• Begin to reinforce wanted behaviors at this milestone by demonstrating them.
 For example, if your baby throws food on the floor, say, "no, we put food in our mouths," and show them by eating something.
 Praise them, then they copy your behavior.

 • Talk about what you're doing as you do it to further their language understanding while providing visual cues.

-At this point, the baby's personality is in full force!
+At this developmental milestone, the baby's personality is in full force!
 They may also:

 • Show affection to parents